AdobeDocs/federated-audience-composition.en/help/compositions/home.md

 A composition within Federated Audience Composition is made up of the following parts:

 - **[!UICONTROL Activities]**: An activity is a task to be performed, and are represented within the composition by icons.
 - **[!UICONTROL Transitions]**: Transitions link a source activity to a destination activity and define their sequence.
-- **[!UICONTROL Worktables]**: A worktable contains all the information carried by the transitions.
+The information contained in the transitions is stored within a work table.
 Each composition uses several worktables.
 The data conveyed in these tables can be used throughout the composition's life cycle.

 ## Access and manage compositions {#access}